RantumBits/klatsby/README.md

-# gatsby-plugin-tidio-chat
+# gatsby-plugin-klaviyo

-Easily add a [Tidio chat widget](https://www.tidio.com/) to a Gatsby site.
+Easily add [Klaviyo email marketing](https://www.klaviyo.com/) to a Gatsby site.

 ## Install

-`npm install --save gatsby-plugin-tidio-chat`
+`npm install --save gatsby-plugin-klaviyo`

 ## How to Use

-You'll need a Tidio account to use this plugin - sign up at [https://www.tidio.com/panel/register/](https://www.tidio.com/panel/register/).
+You'll need a Klaviyo account to use this plugin - sign up at [https://www.klaviyo.com/partner/signup?utm_source=0010V00002Ogx4q&utm_medium=partner).

-When you've signed up and logged in to the dashboard, go to Settings -> Developer and look for `Public Key` under Project Data.
+When you've signed up and logged in to the dashboard, go to Account -> Settings -> API Keys and look for the `API key / Site ID' in bold.

 In `gatsby-config.js` configure the plugin with your key: